 If possible, it’s a good idea to ensure gift money is seasoned when it comes time to funnel it into a down payment — this avoids the gift documentation needed too.
 Lenders want proof that funds have been in the buyer’s account for a substantial amount of time to show that the buyer hasn’t just gathered a bunch of cash on a short-term basis.

-Seasoned funds will have sat in the buyer’s bank account for ideally, two months before the buying process.
+Seasoned funds should sit in the buyer’s bank account for, ideally, two months before the buying process.
 So, if you received a $10,000 gift from your Aunt Mary three months ago to help you buy a house, then the bank probably won’t ask about it — this is seasoned money.